What’s in it for steelhead & salmon?

 Baseflow is the benchmark for supporting anadromous species habitat connectivity.
-Once spring runoff has ended, groundwater maintains baseflows supporting late spring steelhead migration and persistence through the dry season in our California watersheds.
+Once spring runoff has ended, groundwater maintains the cold-water baseflows supporting late spring steelhead migration and persistence through the dry season in our California watersheds.

 How may we best sustain baseflows supporting steelhead habitat connectivity?
 Ponce (1989a) and Ponce and Lindquist (1990a,b,c) [see Citations page] offer a global view of “Baseflow augmentation by streambank storage”.
 Essentially, we need to restore and epand riparian zones because the root zones and soil ecosystems serve as “sponge” detaining spring flows late into the dry season.

 Kondolf and colleagues (1987) documented the ability of bank storage to sustain flows on the Carmel River “during May and June, months of critical importance to the downstream migration of steelhead trout smolts (Kelley et al. 1982) and probably to the success of willow seedlings” (Kondolf and colleagues 1987).
 Those willows are part of the riparian ecosystem – the “sponge” of detention storage – supporting baseflow augmentation.